dinarabdullin/AnisoDipFit/README.md

 The Windows and Linux executables of the program are available at: https://github.com/dinarabdullin/AnisoDipFit/releases

+By default, the program is a console application (i.e. it can be run from Terminal or Command Prompt).
+Alternatively, the Graphical User Interface of the program can be found at: https://github.com/PabloRauhCorro/AnisoDipFit, https://github.com/PabloRauhCorro/AnisoDipFit/releases (comming soon).

 Copyright
 =========
 This program can be distributed under GNU General Public License.